BenRoss92/we-got-tickets-scraper/README.md

 ### Brief

 The WeGotTickets UK homepage is at https://www.wegottickets.com/.
 Write software that scrapes concert information from the pages on this site and outputs the data in a machine readable format of your choice (e.g. JSON, XML, CSV etc.).
+Your script should be able to run without any input.

 The first page of the 'browse all listings' section of the site is at https://www.wegottickets.com/searchresults/all